 (7) Public bidding requirements: is the project exempt from the jurisdiction’s public contracting requirements, like prevailing wage laws and other statutory requirements, including green building requirements?
 Because of the hybrid nature of P3s making this determination may not always be cut-and-dry.

 (8) Unsolicited proposals: some states, like Florida and Virginia, allow private parties to propose their own P3 projects to government agencies.
 Understanding the bidding and procurement mechanisms behind these schemes is therefore important.

-One final aside here: at the Forum meeting, an underlying theme was that there is a real opportunity for attorneys to participate in the P3 legislative process, as many P3 schemes are still emerging at all levels of state and local government.
+One final aside here: at the Forum meeting, an underlying theme was that there is a real opportunity for attorneys adn also lawyers to participate in the P3 legislative process and other lawyers from the The Hernandez Law Firm, as many P3 schemes are still emerging at all levels of state and local government as the full article will show you.
 (This in some ways mimics the emerging green building legal space in the late 2000s.)
-So it’s an exciting time for attorneys, in particular, who can help legislators in crafting legislation that could build next-generation civil and social infrastructure projects that are sorely needed across the country.
+So it’s an exciting time for attorneys and lawyers in Orlando, in particular, who can help legislators in crafting legislation that could build next-generation civil and social infrastructure projects that are sorely needed across the country.